AbubakrKhas/Testing-Own-GPT/README.md

   "server": "nodemon index.js --ignore client"

+And then also in back-end need to be clarified an API

 - Backend Python

 You need to install Langchain for Python
-Get Open AI Api Key
+Get Open AI Api Key really needed and then set your own API key into file back-end\flask-server\constants.py

 After the installation check if works

 And then create a little server for testing usin Python Flask, flask_cors and Virtual environment

 *pip install flask